-Yet there are some minor safety concerns to be aware of when using buses to get around Ecuador.
+There are some minor safety concerns to be aware of when using buses to get around Ecuador.
 The mountain roads are precarious and bus drivers have been known to drive faster than they should.
 Accidents are rare.
-But they do indeed happen.
+But they do indeed occur and can be deadly.
 We suggest avoiding night buses, which tend to have a greater frequency of accidents.
 And, always, always buckle up!

 Also, know there have been reports of petty theft on buses in Ecuador.
-So travelers should keep valuables secure and close while on public buses.
-After taking around 100 different buses throughout the country, we’ve never experienced or seen theft on buses.
+Travelers should keep valuables secure and close while on public buses.
+Personally, we’ve taken over 100 different buses throughout Ecuador and have never experienced or seen theft on buses.
 But it can happen to unsuspecting passengers.

 Lastly, know that most public buses do not have restrooms onboard.
 Plan accordingly.

 Hop-on-hop-off buses can provide a more comfortable and safe bus option for traveling Ecuador.
 They’re also significantly more costly compared to public buses.
 Companies like EcuadorHop and Wanderbus have set itineraries with departures on certain days.
 Passengers can choose to stay in each destination as long as they desire and then hop back on the bus for the next segment.
-There are different itineraries to choose from that venture to most of the destinations suggested throughout this guide.
-It does cost more than public buses.
-Yet the convenience, comfort, and safety can be worth it.
+There are different itineraries to choose.

 Guided tours of Ecuador can be a great option for the most convenience.
-Professional travel guides can help navigate the country as they effortlessly whisk travelers to all the best spots.
+Professional travel guides help navigate the country as they effortlessly whisk travelers to all the best spots.
 Leave all the planning and logistics to the tour company.
 Just show up and enjoy Ecuador.
 Tours of Ecuador can also be the best way to learn about the country, as local guides are usually employed.